 Canada's Trudeau takes first step to rebuild cabinet after election blow

-OTTAWA, Oct 29 (Reuters) - Canadian Prime Minister Justin Trudeau on Tuesday took the first formal step to creating a new cabinet after his ruling Liberals lost their parliamentary majority in an election last week, leaving him reliant on opposition parties to govern.
+OTTAWA, Oct 29 (Reuters) - Canadian Prime Minister Justin Trudeau on Tuesday took the first formal step to creating a new cabinet after his ruling Liberals lost their parliamentary majority in elections last week, leaving him reliant on opposition parties to govern.

 Trudeau visited Governor General Julie Payette - the representative of Queen Elizabeth, Canada's head of state - for a private meeting to tell her he planned to stay in power.
 The prime minister's spokesman described the meeting as a formality.